-- Grouse moors are managed largely through the private investment of their owners, and they offer the most cost-effective model of upland management to the taxpayer. - With the right conditions and management, grouse populations can flourish, and produce a sufficient stock of birds for shooting to take place.
+- Grouse moors are managed largely through the private investment of their owners, and they offer the most cost-effective model of upland management for the taxpayer. - With the right conditions and management, grouse populations can flourish and produce a sufficient stock of birds for shooting to take place.
 It is the sale of grouse shooting that helps fund the work of the gamekeepers which protects the unique upland habitat and the wildlife it supports.

 • For many upland areas shooting also plays a central role in the local economy.
-It is estimated that grouse shooting in England creates 42,500 workdays a year, and over 1,500 full-time jobs, of which 700 jobs are directly involved with grouse moor management, and a further 820 jobs in related services and industries.
-Research has also shown that associated spin-offs from grouse shooting in the North of England are worth in excess of £15 million a year, which benefits a wide range of rural businesses.
+According to figures provided by the Moorland Association, it is estimated that grouse shooting in England creates 42,500 workdays a year, and over 1,500 full-time jobs, of which 700 jobs are directly involved with grouse moor management, and a further 820 jobs in related services and industries.
+Research has also shown that a wide range of rural businesses benefit financially from grouse shooting.
 These include game dealers, accommodation providers, equipment suppliers, catering establishments and transport operators, many of whom are often based in our most remote rural locations and for whom shooting can be the main economic driver.